 At the end of the day, we all emotionally eat and most of it is within the realms of normal, I haven’t met a woman who doesn’t grab the block of chocolate on her period (me included!)

 Dealing with difficult emotions can be overwhelming!
 Dealing with the challenges that TTC throws at us can really take a toll on our mental and physical health.

 Sometimes we need to accept that we need professional help.
 If you are struggling with emotional hunger and are in a cycle of emotional eating, make an appointment to see your health professionals, who can assist and support you – I highly recommend working with a psychologist in some capacity.

 Are you finding it hard to tackle emotional eating?
 Is your fertility journey putting you in an emotional place?
 Would you like to check in with a Women’s Health and Fertility Dietitian, who will help you tackle these challenges and develop a plan that is just right for you?
-Book in for a FREE 15 minute discovery call with me.
+Book in for a FREE 15 minute discovery call with us.